-PACT – Parents and Children Together – is an adoption charity and family support provider helping hundreds of families every year through outstanding adoption services, award-winning therapeutic support and community projects across London and the South-East of England.
+PACT – Parents and Children Together – is an adoption charity and family support provider helping hundreds of families every year through outstanding adoption services, specialist therapeutic support and inspirational community projects across London and the South-East of England.

 PACT also runs community projects supporting vulnerable children and adults facing a range of issues including domestic abuse, homelessness and debt.
 Our current community projects include the Alana House women’s community programme and Bounce Back 4 Kids domestic abuse recovery programme.
 Our vision is to help even more families and to initiate and provide quality services where there is currently unmet need.